 5. Ask before taking a photo.
 Again, a photo of an author signing your book often means that you’re selling that book on eBay.
 So, time-permitting, ask to be in the photo with them.

 6. Be sensitive when it comes to proofs (advance reading copies or galleys) - especially recent ones.
-A proof is meant to go to an editor, publisher or marketing partner, and is not meant to be resold.
+A proof is meant to go to an editor, publisher or marketing partner, and is not meant to be sold (or resold).

 7. Be conscious of the other people in line.
 If you intend on taking up a lot of time with a special request, let the kid with the paperback go in front of you.
 If you’ve brought a lot of books, you should clear it with the bookseller first, and wait until the end of the signing.